Skip to content

 A career development specialist can also help you explore why.
 Think about which theme codes represent you best—your assessment, self-estimate, or combination.
 Sometimes, people answer assessment questions with “shoulds.”
 Should I like this, or shouldn’t I do that?
 The “shoulds” can come from pressures—from family, society, and yourself to make more money or take fewer risks.

-And if you’re not sure, you can schedule an appointment with Career Development Services to help.
+If unsure, you can schedule an appointment with Career Development Services for help.

 Choose your top three themes